Spring 2025 Course Syllabus

 Final Grade

-Inquistive Assignments: Students will complete Inqusitive assignments covering the chapters for the week.The assignments together are worth 10% of the student’s final grade.
-These assignments are graded for completion and are designed to help you learn the material and prepare for the exams.They will be due Monday or Friday
+Smart Assignments: Students will complete Smart work assignments covering the chapters for the week.The assignments together are worth 10% of the student’s final grade.
+These assignments are graded for completion and are designed to help you learn the material and prepare for the exams.They will be due Wednesday or Sunday

 Writing Assignments: You will have several writing assignment worth 10% of your grade.
 You will be expected to submit 2 3-5 double-spaces, Times New Roman 12 font pages of your own writing.